HARPS: An Online POMDP Framework for Human-Assisted Robotic Planning and Sensing: Simulated HARPS Results

 \subsection{Human Accuracy}

-After establishing the general effect of a human collaborator on the effectiveness of the POMDP, specific attributes likely to vary between live subjects were examined.
-First, human accuracy was tested, using values in the set: $[.3,.5,.7,.9,.95]$.
-That is, for a value of $.7$, the human would respond to questions correctly 70\% of the time, and incorrectly 30\% of the time.
+After establishing the general effect of a simulated human collaborator on the effectiveness of the POMDP, specific attributes likely to vary between live subjects were examined.
+First, human accuracy was tested, using values in the set: $[0.3, 0.5, 0.7, 0.9, 0.95]$.
+That is, for a value of $0.7$, the human would respond to questions correctly 70\% of the time, and incorrectly 30\% of the time.
 These same values were tested as applied to the robot's model of the human, allowing the difference between the true and assumed sensor dynamics to be examined.
-The full results of these tests, carried out for N=50 independent trails for each combination of assumed and actual accuracy, are show in Figure \ref{fig:simHARPS_AccData}.
-In particular, the results with regard to matched assumed and actual accuracy are displayed in Figure \ref{fig:simHARPS_AccMatch} alongside the Binomial significance test results for each pair-wise comparison.
+The full results of these tests, carried out for $N=50$ independent trails for each combination of assumed and actual accuracy, are show in Figure \ref{fig:simHARPS_AccData}.
 A human operating at 50\% accuracy acts as a random observation generator, and therefore does not produce significantly more captures than the earlier ``Nonhuman" case.
 The 30\% case allows the human observations to be taken in negative form, still allowing useful information to be passed along.

-The average effects of both assumed and actual accuracy are displayed in Figure \ref{fig:simHARPS_true_think_acc}.
+The effects of both assumed and actual accuracy can also been seen in the rows and columns of Figure \ref{fig:simHARPS_AccData}.
 The average true accuracy shows similar results to the match case, with the averaging over assumptions compressing the range of results, while the assumed accuracy displays no clearly significant effect.
-Naturally there can be limits to such data in marginalized form, as examining the combined effects in Figure \ref{fig:simHARPS_AccData} seems to indicate a slight advantage to a more pessimistic view of the human.
+Naturally there can be limits to such data in marginalized form, as examining the combined effects indicates a slight advantage to a more pessimistic view of the human's accuracy.
 That is, the upper-left triangle of results in which the human is more accurate than assumed performs slightly better on average than the lower-right.